afahad0149/netflix-react-exercise/README.md

 Follow best practices such as commenting your code, committing often and being mindful of indentation.
 Make sure to lint your code before committing, as this will help your work look professional.

-1. Use the React CLI to set-up the client folder, running `create-react-app client`.
+1. Use the React CLI to set-up the client folder, running `npx create-react-app client`.
 Then from the newly created folder launch your app with `npm start`.
 2. Build a “Discover” section, rendering the list of movies provided at `https://movied.herokuapp.com/discover`.
 3. Build a “My List” section, where users can add and remove movies.
     - If the section is empty, don’t show it.